Death of Canadian Private Company Tax Planning for Professionals?

 In contrast, only one-half of capital gains are included in income, resulting in a significantly lower tax rate on income that is converted from dividends to capital gains.

 What Next Steps Should You Consider?

-Still, there’s opportunity to be proactive in the meantime so don’t delay.
+Still, there’s an opportunity to be proactive in the meantime, so don’t delay.

 Here’s one suggestion: consider income splitting with lower income family members who are shareholders of your professional corporation before these measures are enacted to take advantage of tax savings.